 Colmore Business District is a business improvement district (BID) established to support and deliver services to organisations in the business quarter of Birmingham.
 This includes a dedicated working group, Safe & Sound, which is committed to ensuring a safe and secure environment for businesses and customers in the area.

 As part of this project, they have worked closely with venues in the District to join the accredited Licensing SAVI scheme.

 Licensing SAVI goes a long way to help venues meet the four Licensing Objectives: Prevention of Public Nuisance, Prevention of Crime and Disorder, Protection of Children from Harm, and Public Safety.
-Three of the Colmore BID-located venues received 5 stars for their implementation of safety and security procedures and policies, showing their dedication to staff and customer wellbeing.
+Five of the Colmore BID-located venues received 5 stars for their implementation of safety and security procedures and policies, showing their dedication to staff and customer wellbeing.

 The Square Peg, a Wetherspoons pub situated on Corporation Street, was the first to achieve the award through the work of Colmore BID.
 Natalie Lannas, Duty Manager, said: “It’s nice to be recognised for such a privileged award and we are proud to be a part of this new scheme.
 It’s great news for the pub to be the first one within Colmore Business District to be awarded 5 stars.”

 A further 5-star venue, Primitivo Bar and Eatery is a bar and restaurant located on Barwick Street.
 Manager Prit Sagoo said: “At Primitivo, we pride ourselves on always delivering an enjoyable and safe visiting experience for our customers.
 We are so pleased that our continual efforts to maintain high levels of security and safety are acknowledged in our 5-star rating.”